suyashmahar/suyash-thesis/Chapters/rpcool.typ

 #show table.cell: it => text(weight: "bold")[#it]

 #figure(
-  caption: [Comparison of various MemRPC operations, repeated 2 million times.
-Data in column RDMA and about sandboxes will be discussed in Section~@sec:overview-third.
-Data in column CXL will be discussed in Section~@sec:overview-second.
+  caption: [Comparison of various RPCool operations, repeated 2 million times.
+Data in column RDMA and about sandboxes will be discussed in @sec:overview-third.
+Data in column CXL will be discussed in  @sec:overview-second.
 (1k = 1024)], rotate(0deg, reflow: true, table(
   columns: 6,
   table.header(